Kriva Palanka: Religion

 The population of Kriva Palanka is mostly of the Orthodox faith.
 Orthodoxy is deeply entered into the life and traditions of the citizens of Kriva Palanka for which testify the large number of churches and monasteries that are located in the city and in the immediate vicinity.
 Kriva Palanka is well known in North Macedonia for one of the most beautiful monastery complexes, the monastery of Saint Joachim Osogovski.

 Economy

 Economically, trade is most developed in Kriva Palanka due to the proximity to the Bulgarian border, and the rest are engaged in agriculture (mostly cultivated potato, to a lesser extent corn, wheat, barley, rye, oats, etc..), then mining is also important with the nearby mines Toranica (lead and zinc) and Bentomak.
 In the center of Kriva Palanka there are several traditional craft stores that are still actively working.
 There are also grocery stores, and on the hills near the town there are many sawmills and cutmills for firewood and furniture.

 Education

-In the town operate many kindergartens, three primary schools and a high school.
+There are several kindergartens, three primary schools and a high school.